More Tribbles, More Troubles: Plot

-Writing
+Production

 Originally pitched as a third season follow up to "The Trouble with Tribbles" for Star Trek: The Original Series, the idea was scrapped under the tenure of producer Fred Freiberger, who was not a fan of the original episode and did not want to produce comedy episodes.

-By 1973, Gerrold had become friends with D. C. Fontana from their time spent on the Star Trek convention circuit together.
-He had heard about Star Trek: The Animated Series, and offered to do an episode.
-Fontana responded that she wanted the tribble sequel episode.
+In 1973, Gerrold and Star Trek writer D. C. Fontana were appearing on the Star Trek convention circuit together.
+Fontana was executive producer of the new Star Trek: The Animated Series; Gerrold offered to write an episode and Fontana responded that she was interested in a tribble sequel.

 As with his other Animated Series episode "Bem", Gerrold later claimed that almost nothing was cut from the original pitches for The Original Series as animation played out quicker and so everything still fit into the episode despite the reduced running time.

-Both of Gerrold's Animated Series episodes were novelised by Alan Dean Foster, and Gerrold later said that he thought that he did "a fine job".
+Both of Gerrold's episodes written for the Animated Series were later novelized by Alan Dean Foster, and Gerrold said that he thought that Foster did "a fine job".